Key West: The Conch Republic

 For centuries, quirky residents and artists have been drawn to Key West’s secluded beauty.
 Even after a railroad connected the Florida Keys to the mainland in 1912 (followed by the highway in 1938), the town remained a bastion of easy-going independence.
 Today, Key West is renowned for its liberated spirit and community of freethinking individuals.

 The city’s zany appeal is highly apparent in Mallory Square, where street vendors, performance artists, and local artisans entertain the crowds that gather by the waterfront.
 The main thoroughfare, Duval Street, is lined with shops, art galleries, bars, and restaurants.
 Souvenir shops with zany window displays compete for attention with a collection of high-end jewelry and specialty boutiques proffering an array of shiny objects.
 Island-themed items, artisan crafts, and eco-friendly resort wear are available at every turn.
+Look for Key West Aloe in the area—for nearly 50 years, it has used a base of the highest-quality aloe vera in each of its skin-care products to nourish, hydrate, and protect.

 Just a block from Mallory Square is the redbrick terra-cotta Custom House, home of the Key West Museum of Art & History.
 The landmark building was the government center during Key West’s lucrative shipwrecking era, when it was the richest city, per capita, in the United States.
 Visitors can stand in the very room where US officials made the decision to go to war with Spain after the sinking of the USS Maine battleship—a perfect prep for the jolt of eclectic, electric experiences that Key West has in store.